mozilla/price-tracker/docs/METRICS.md

   - `'product_card'`: Sends the user to the product page for the given Product Card.
   - `'system_notification'`: Sends the user to the product page for the Price Alert displayed in the notification.
   - `'walmart_link'`: Sends the user to Walmart.
+- `'extraction_id'`: A unique identifier to associate an extraction attempt to an extraction completion event for a given page.
+- `'is_bg_update'`: 'true' if the extraction is associated with a background price check; otherwise 'false'.
+- `method`: The extraction method that was successful, if any.
+One of: 'fathom', 'css_selectors', 'open_graph' or 'none'.
+A value of 'none' means that all extraction methods failed.
+- `'price'`: The price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
+For the MVP, the units here are always cents (USD currency only).
+- `'price_alert'`: 'true' if the product has an active Price Alert; otherwise 'false'.
+- `'price_last_high'`: The last high price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
+For the MVP, the units here are always cents (USD currency only).
+  - A high price is, semantically, the price that there's been an interesting drop from to warrant alerting the user.
+Practically, it is the highest price since the previous price alert.
+- `'price_orig'`: The original price of the product in subunits (e.g. a $10.00 product would have a value of `'1000'`).
+For the MVP, the units here are always cents (USD currency only).
+- `'price_prev'`: The previous price of the product when different from the latest price (`price`) in subunits (e.g. a $10.00 product would have a value of `'1000'`).
+For the MVP, the units here are always cents (USD currency only).
+- `'product_index'`: The index of the product in the product listing.
+The top most list item is index '0'.
+The list is sorted by date added, descending (#113).
+- `'product_key'`: A unique identifier for the product relative to other products for a given user.
+This key is _not_ unique to the product across all users.

 ## Collection (User Events)